mandober/rust-debrief/concepts/lifetimes/lifetime.md

 Without the block the push call that mutates the data would error.
 The block makes the scope of `slice` smaller, thus the resulting lifetime is smaller.
 Introducing a block like this is kind of artificial, prompting an RFC for Non-Lexical Lifetimes ([NLL](https://github.com/nikomatsakis/nll-rfc/blob/master/0000-nonlexical-lifetimes.md))

+The basic idea of the borrow checker is that values may not be mutated or moved while they are borrowed.
+To enforce this, whenever a borrow is created, the compiler assigns the resulting reference a lifetime.
+This lifetime corresponds to the span of the code where the reference may be used.
+The compiler infers this lifetime to be the smallest possible while still encompassing all the uses of the reference.

 ---

 Lifetimes are annotated with Generic Lifetime Annotations (GLA), using lowercase, preceded by a single quote, e.g. `'a`.